 One of the things employers look for on a resume is whether or not you have been consistently working; that is do you have the dreaded ‘job gap’ on your resume.
 With the recent high unemployment numbers it is not uncommon for there to be small gaps but what about when you haven’t worked in years?
 Whether you stayed home to raise your children, cared for a family member during an illness, or decided to come out of retirement, there is no way to hide this gap (and you shouldn’t try) but there are some things you can do to make yourself as attractive a candidate as possible.

-Even though it is secondary on a functional resume, you will have to address your employment on your resume.
-You do not need to go into great detail about what you were doing during this time.
-A simple heading and the dates will be enough.
-Some ideas for expressing this time:
+Even though it is secondary on a functional resume, you will still have to address your employment history, including any gaps.
+You do not need to go into great detail about what you did.
+A simple heading and the dates should be enough.
+Some ideas for expressing your gaps:

 - Family leave